 Don’t Exercise Close to Your Drug Test

-Also, please note that there are laws in at least 18 states that make it illegal to sell or use synthetic urine to cheat on a drug test.
+As an aside, please note that there are laws in at least 18 states that make it illegal to sell or use synthetic urine to cheat on a drug test.
 You could be fined or even jailed!
-We don’t recommend this method.
+We don’t recommend it.

 Final Thoughts on Delta-8 THC and Drug Tests